bugzilla/bugzilla/docs/en/rst/api/core/v1/classification.rst

 description  string  The description of the classificaion. sort_key     int     The value which determines the order the classification is
                      sorted.
-products     array   Products the user is authorized to
+products     array   Products the user is authorized to access within the
-                     access within the classification.
-Each hash has the following keys:
+                     classification.
+The product object keys are described below.
 ===========  ======  ============================================================

 Product object: